Toxicologist: job description

 Vacancies are advertised online, by recruitment agencies and careers services, in newspapers and in relevant scientific publications, such as New Scientist and its respective website.
 The British Toxicology Society can provide further careers information.
 It is advisable to apply for jobs early in the academic year.

 You can only become a toxicologist if you have a degree in an appropriate scientific subject, such as biology, biochemistry, chemistry, life sciences or medical sciences.
 A postgraduate qualification in toxicology or forensic science can be beneficial.
+Read our article on scientific postgraduate study to explore your different options and visit the science section of TARGETpostgrad for lots more advice.

 - A logical and independent mind